 In all categories, tools will be ranked according to the number of problems that can be solved within the time limit, with total computation time as a tie-breaker.
 For the synthesis tracks, we additionally require that produced solutions can be model-checked within a separate time limit.
 From 2022 onward, sequential and parallel configurations are bundled together in the submission phase.
 After the experiments for the competition are run, two rankings will be prepared: one where the user CPU time is bounded by the time limit and one where the wall-clock time is used instead.

 For benchmarks that were already used in previous iterations of SYNTCOMP, the smallest solution produced by any tool in that competition will be the reference solution.
-For new benchmarks, the reference solution is the smallest solution produced by a subset of the entrants of SYNTCOMP 2017, obtained by the organizers in preparatory experiments.
+For new benchmarks, the reference solution is the smallest solution produced by a subset of the entrants of SYNTCOMP in previous years, obtained by the organizers in preparatory experiments.